Nikyup

 Nikyup is a village in Northern Bulgaria, in Veliko Tarnovo Province (Oblast Veliko Tarnovo), 194 km east of Sofia, Bulgaria's capital.
 The closest airport is in Gorna Oryahovitsa, 15 kilometers southeast.

 Geography

 Nikyup is situated on the Rositsa river in the central part of the Danubian plain.
-The latest count of the population is 365 inhabitants.
-It is supposed that the year of establishment of the village is 1879.
-The remains of Nicopolis ad Istrum, an ancient Roman city, are situated three kilometers from the village, making it a popular tourist destination.
-In the Nikyup museum, several Roman archeological remains can be found, such as pillars, sarcophagi, and remains of marble edifices.
-A statue in the village center of commemorates the fallen warriors of Nikyup in numerous wars.
+The city of Veliko Tarnovo is 17 km to the south.

 History

-The remains of Nicopolis ad Istrum is situated three kilometers north of Nikyup and eighteen kilometers north of Veliko Tarnovo.
+The remains of Nicopolis ad Istrum, an ancient Roman city, are 3 km to the south.
+The Nikyup Museum has Roman archeological remains including pillars, sarcophagi, and remains of marble edifices.

 The first dating written text about the village is estimated to come from the 15th century.
+It is believed that the village was established in 1879.

+A statue in the village center of commemorates the fallen warriors of Nikyup in numerous wars.